-The IECEx Certified Service Facilities Scheme is modelled on the IECEx Certificate of Conformity Scheme which is an ISO Type 5 Certification System.
+The IECEx Certified Service Facilities Scheme is modelled on the IECEx Certificate of Conformity Scheme, which is an ISO Type 5 Certification System.

 The purpose of the Operational Document is to ensure that each ExCB, accepted by ExMC for the purposes of issuing IECEx Certified Service Facility Certificates, processes applications from Ex inspection and maintenance Facilities with the same approach and technical/management requirements, known as certifying the IECEx way.

-This IECEx Operational Document comprises Sections:
+This IECEx OD 313-4 Operational Document comprises the following three Sections:

 Section 1 – Procedures for the issuing of an IECEx Service Facilities Certificate